-In addition to a concise and effective pitch, founders need to be ready for the next round of a presentation: the questions.
+In addition to a concise and effective pitch, founders need to be ready for the next round of a presentation: the Q & A Session

-When a VC is asking questions, they’re indicating that they’re interested in your company.
+When a VC is asking questions, it’s a clear signal that they’re interested to discover more about your Company.

 When you have strong answers with relevant data, you’re more likely to turn that interest into tangible support from a VC.

 Founders should always have their answers prepared ahead of time in order to be ready to secure that support.